June 10, 2018

 Terminal

-git push --force-with-lease origin working_branch
+git push origin working_branch